 Word order is very flexible in ASL.
 For example, the sentence “I am hungry” may be signed as “I hungry I,” “I hungry,” or “Hungry I.” Articles (a, an, and the) are not signed.
 Different grammatical forms for nouns, adjectives, and adverbs are also not distinguished.
 For example, “hungry,” “hunger,” and “hungrily” are all signed the same.
 The meaning must be found in the context.

 Deaf people who use ASL see this language as not only a means of communication, but a source of cultural unity and pride.
-Read more about the linguistic bond of ASL in my Deaf Community article.
+Read more about the linguistic bond of ASL in our Deaf Community and Deaf Culture articles.

 What is Sign Language?